-The Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
-The safe, secure storage of these remaining chemical weapons in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
+The safe, secure storage of the stockpiles in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity (CMA).

 What are nerve agents?